SparkDevNetwork/Rock.Mobile-Docs/developers/codex.md

 Once you have your screenshots, drag the iOS screenshot into the bottom left device.
 Once it is in place, select the screenshot in the left-panel (bubble 1 below).
 Next center it horizontally and vertically using the center align buttons (bubble 2 below).
 Next drag your Android screenshot into the bottom right device.
 Again select it in the left-panel (bubble 3 below) and center it using the same buttons you used for the iOS screenshot.

-To export, click on the Devices word (bubble 4 below) and you should see a blue outline around both of the top devices.
-Finaly click the "Export Devices" (bubble 5 below) button.
+To export, click on the `Devices` word just above the top two devices, you should see a blue outline around both of the top devices.
+Finaly click the "Export Devices" button.
 Save the file to disk.

 Once you have saved the image you probably want to cleanup your template.
 Select the two images (bubbles 1 and 3) and delete them.